Jordanmuss99/Github-Repo-Sync/README.md

 # GitHub Repository Synchronization Tool

 This Python program allows you to synchronize a local directory with a GitHub repository.
 It provides a graphical user interface (GUI) for easy configuration and management of the synchronization process.
+This program is meant to be used as a way to keep a repo automatically updated on a machine or server without manually hitting pull.

 ## Features